ngab0016/FitOps/README.md

 > I love fitness & cloud engineering...Essentially I built a platform that uses athlete training load to make Azure scaling decisions.
 The harder you train, the more Kubernetes pods you get.
 Rest days scale everything back down because infrastructure should work as hard as you do.

-This is a passion project built for fun touching every layer of the stack: a Python API, a React dashboard, Docker containers, Kubernetes on AKS, Bicep infrastructure as code, PowerShell provisioning scripts and an Azure DevOps CI/CD pipeline.
+This is a passion project built for fun, touching every layer of the stack: a Python API, a React dashboard, Docker containers, Kubernetes on AKS, Bicep infrastructure as code, PowerShell provisioning scripts, and an Azure DevOps CI/CD pipeline.

 ---